v0idp/byond_discord/README.md

 * Mention @everyone

 It's a bit more than the bot actually needs but if anything new is beeing added to the bot, it will already have the permissions to do it.
-Enter your bot client id into the field down below in the Permission Calculator.
+Enter your bot client ID into the field down below in the Permission Calculator.
 You can get it from your bot application site where you created your bot.
 Next click on the link at the bottom and invite the bot to your server.

-To configure the bot open the ``config.json`` file in the ``src folder`` and enter your bot token, prefix, owner id and byond game server address and port there.
+To configure the bot open the ``config.json`` file in the ``src`` folder and enter your bot token, prefix, owner ID. ``byondTopic`` ``host`` has to be the address or domain of your byond game server, the ``port`` one is the port of your byond game server. the ``notifications`` settings contains the ``guild`` ID and ``channel`` ID where the bot will post messages received by the Byond game server when sent with world.Export().
+The last one ``byondServer`` is the settings for the webserver which listens to commands/messages from the byond game server, you can enable or disable it here and set the ``port`` it listens to.

 Go into the Newscaster root folder and type
 ```sh